John Curtin College of the Arts: School historical context

 John Curtin has elements of an earlier education building campaign on the site, a two-storey brick Manual Trades Block that was constructed circa 1943 after an existing Fremantle Technical School manual arts building in South Terrace was taken over for defence purposes in 1941 and in view of the then proposals for the erection of a new Fremantle Technical High School.

 The science annex, built later than the main school, was funded by a Commonwealth Government grant under the 1960s era Commonwealth Laboratory program.
 A new arts centre was added in 1987.

 John Curtin College of the Arts has Gifted and Talented programs including drama, contemporary dance, music, ballet, music theatre, visual arts, media arts, a soccer/football excellence program and the Engage, Extend, Enrich (EEE) and Challenge Pathway programs for English, mathematics, science and humanities.

 In 1992, a history of the school was written by the then Ancient History teacher, Tim Johnson.
 The volume, Guns, Graves and Dreaming: the History of Fremantle's High School: John Curtin Senior High School, was never published, but is available at a number of Western Australian libraries.

 In 2001, the college was placed on the State Register of Heritage Places.

 On 12 November 2006 John Curtin College of the Arts hosted a gathering for the college community to celebrate its 50th year of operation.

 Over the course of 2015, the college added a new section to the college.
 This area contains extension to the existing science block, housing new dance and mathematics classrooms, new offices for both the mathematics and science departments as well as new seating areas for the graduating year.

-In February 2025, a mathematics teacher at John Curtin College of the Arts was placed on leave after the public was made aware she had wrote on her whiteboard "Rest In Peace, I.H, you were a great leader" in support of fallen terrorist leader Ismael Haiyen during a class.
+In February 2025, a mathematics teacher at John Curtin College of the Arts was placed on leave after the public was made aware she had written on her whiteboard "Rest In Peace, I.H, you were a great leader" in support of fallen terrorist leader Ismael Haiyen during a class.
 This incident which was reported on by multiple outlets sparked immediate concern among students and parents.

-In June 2025, the College opened its new Music and Media Block, Mia Moorna – House of Sound, located next to the Curtin Theatre.
+In June 2025, the college opened its new Music and Media Block, Mia Moorna – House of Sound, located next to the Curtin Theatre.
 The building includes two orchestral rooms (Maya Miya 1 and Maya Miya 2), Media Arts classrooms, Music classrooms, staff offices and an amphitheatre.

+In 2026, Fiona Tholet, previously associate principal of learning and growth, temporarily took over leadership of the school as principal upon Travis Vladich going on long service leave.